 Habitat: Tillandsia usneoides grow on shrubs and trees in Dry Broadleaf Evergreen Formation – Forests and Shrublands (coppice and scrublands).

-Distribution in Bahamas/Globally: Tillandsia usneoides occurs throughout the island groups within the Bahamian Archipelago, the southern United States, the entire Caribbean region, and Mexico south to northern South America.
+Distribution: Tillandsia usneoides occurs throughout the island groups within the Lucayan Archipelago, the southern United States, the entire Caribbean region, and Mexico south to northern South America.

-Medicinal/Cultural/Economic usage: Tillandsia usneoides is not used medicinally in the Bahamian Archipelago.
+Medicinal/Cultural/Economic usage: Tillandsia usneoides is not known to be used medicinally in the Lucayan Archipelago.